 Literacy and numeracy support is not treated like a foundation skills program, so even if a student has a qualification higher than a Certificate IV, they're still eligible.

-Literacy and numeracy support subjects don't count as a skill set towards the student's '2 in a year' or '2 at a time' limit on Skills First training.
+Literacy and numeracy support subjects don't count towards the student's '2 skill sets in a year' or '2 at a time' limit on Skills First training.